⭐ See changelogs & contribute

 • Prototype your ideas

-• easily share your work with others
+• Easily share your work with others

-• collaborate with others
+• Collaborate with others

-You can store your API keys safely in the userdata of your Colab environment.
 Also you can upload files to your Colab environment as follows:

 from google.colab import files